Fiat adds effortless performance and Italian styling to Mazda MX-5 formula

 You’d expect the 124 Spider to drive like an MX-5 and, in very general terms, it does.
 It shares with the Mazda an all-pervading and very likeable sense of lightness.
-At 1060kg the Fiat is a third less heavy than something like a BMW 2 Series Convertible, and you can feel that in the way it effortlessly changes direction and accelerates, despite the relatively modest power output.
+At 1060kg, the Fiat is a third less heavy than something like a BMW 2 Series Convertible, and you can feel that in the way it effortlessly changes direction and accelerates, despite the relatively modest power output.

 Ride and handling

 Inside, little effort’s been wasted trying to disguise the cabin’s Mazda architecture.
 It’s classic two-seat roadster stuff, with a pair of low-set but pretty comfortable seats, a high but nicely cosy transmission tunnel and clear, logical instruments.
-The 124 Spider enjoys a finer grade of materials than you’ll find in the MX-5, and the optional infotainment system is common to both cars and good: easy to use, clear and fuss-free.
+The 124 Spider enjoys a finer grade of materials than you’ll find in the MX-5, and the optional infotainment system is common to both cars and works well: easy to use, clear and fuss-free.